Have you considered getting dermal fillers? Here's a quick glimpse into the world of dermal fillers.

-Dermal fillers are a type of soft tissue injectable filler that can reduce the appearance of wrinkles and evidence of aging instantly.
+Dermal fillers are a type of injectable soft tissue filler that can instantly reduce the appearance of wrinkles and evidence of ageing.

-Before you can make a decision about dermal filler surgery, it's important to be informed.
-We put together a guide to understanding five important aspects of dermal fillers, from surgery to recovery time.
+Before you make a decision about a dermal filler procedure, it's important to do your research.
+We have put together a guide to help you understand five important aspects of dermal fillers, from surgery to recovery time.

-Check out this handy guide below and learn a thing or two about dermal filler surgery!
+Check out this handy guide below to learn a thing or two about dermal filler surgery!

 5. Filler Types

-The type of fillers used in a dermal filler procedure varies extensively.
+The types of fillers used in a dermal filler treatment vary widely.

 Analogous human fat (human fat from the patient's own body) is a popular form of dermal filler.

-During surgery, the surgeon will take fatty deposits from the patient's midsection or thighs.
-This fat will be thoroughly cleaned and then injected into specific parts of the face.
+During the procedure, the surgeon removes fat deposits from the patient's midsection or thighs.
+This fat is thoroughly cleaned and then injected into specific areas of the face.

-Opting for fat fillers is a wise idea for patients with chemical allergies that wish to avoid the risk of an allergic reaction in the face.
-Since the fat comes from your own body, an allergic reaction is impossible.
+Opting for fat fillers is a wise idea for patients with chemical allergies who want to avoid the risk of an allergic reaction in the face.
+As the fat comes from your own body, an allergic reaction is impossible.

-The downside to fat fillers is puffiness.
-Because the body will re-absorb some of the injected fat, your surgeon will need to over-inject the filler.
-This will result in a puffy, swollen look to the face for several days.
+The downside to fat fillers is swelling.
+Because the body reabsorbs some of the injected fat, your surgeon might end up injecting too much filler.
+This results in a puffy, swollen appearance of the face for a few days.

-Hyaluronic acid is a type of molecule that exists naturally in the human body, particularly near the eyes and inside of various types of tissue.
+Hyaluronic acid is a molecule that exists naturally in the human body, especially near the eyes and inside various types of tissue.

-When injected, hyaluronic acid can quite literally "inflate" the tissue it is injected into and encourage water to pull to the skin's surface.
+When hyaluronic acid is injected, it can literally "inflate" the tissue it is injected into and draw the water to the surface of the skin.

-Hyaluronic acid is primarily used near the cheeks and jaw to reduce wrinkles and create a more youthful appearance.
+Hyaluronic acid is mainly used around the cheeks and jawline to reduce wrinkles and create a more youthful appearance.

-Collagen can be found in human skin, as well as in cows.
-As a filler, it is usually used for enhancing the size and shape of the lips.
-It can also be used to reduce wrinkles and fine lines around the mouth as well.
+Collagen is found in both human skin and cow skin.
+As a filler, it is usually used to improve the size and shape of the lips.
+It can also be used to reduce wrinkles and fine lines around the mouth.

-If you're unsure which type of filler is right for you, be sure to consult a trusted cosmetic surgeon to walk you through dermal fillers more thoroughly.
+If you are unsure which type of filler is suitable for you, you should consult a trusted cosmetic doctor who will give you straightforward information about dermal fillers.

 4. The Consultation

-A consultation for dermal fillers is not much different than a meeting with your general practitioner.
+A consultation for dermal fillers is not much different from a meeting with your general practitioner.

-To begin, you will need to schedule an appointment for a consultation.
-A cosmetic surgeon will then look over your medical history to make sure there is no interfering history of treatment or medication.
+First, you will need to schedule an appointment for a consultation.
+A cosmetic surgeon will then look at your medical history to make sure there's no record of allergies to specific treatments or medications.

-While in the office, the surgeon will then perform an evaluation of your skin.
+At the cosmetic clinic, the surgeon will then carry out an assessment of your skin.
 This is done for several reasons:

-- To test the endurance of the skin.
+- To test the resilience of the skin.

-- To check for inflammation or any visible problems that could interfere with the procedure or prove risky.
+- To check for inflammation or other visible problems that could interfere with the procedure or prove risky.

-- To decide where the filler will go.
-This is discussed with you, of course.
+- To decide where the filler should be injected.

-- To decide on a filler type to use.
+- To decide on the type of filler to be used.

-After the evaluation is complete, you will be asked to sign a letter of consent for the procedure and pricing will be discussed.
+After the examination is completed, you will be asked to sign a consent form for the procedure and the price will be discussed with you.

-Depending on the type of dermal fillers that will be used, pricing for the procedure can vary significantly.
-In the UK, prices for dermal injections range from £150 to £350 for one procedure.
-This is also heavily dependent on how much product is used during one session.
+Depending on the type of dermal filler used, pricing for the procedure can vary considerably.
+In the UK, prices for dermal injections range from £150 to £350 for a procedure.
+This also depends greatly on how much product is used during a session.

-During the consultation, be sure to voice any concerns you may have with the procedure as well as any questions you may have.
+During the consultation, address any concerns you have about the procedure as well as any questions you may have.

-The dermal filler procedure is quite simple-- and quick!
+Treatment with dermal fillers is quite simple - and quick!

-There is no need for anesthesia for the procedure and it can usually be performed in a doctor's office.
+No anaesthesia is required for the procedure and it can usually be performed in a doctor's office.

-Upon arriving, your surgeon will mark areas of your face where the dermal filler will be injected.
-This, of course, will be planned and discussed beforehand.
+When you arrive, your doctor's office will mark the areas of your face where the dermal filler is to be injected.
+This will of course be planned and discussed in advance.

-The surgeon will wash and sanitize your face before the injections begin.
-A numbing agent will then be applied to the injection sites.
+The injector will wash and disinfect your face before the injections begin.
+A local anesthetic is then applied to the injection sites.

-The injections will then be performed.
+Then the injections are performed.
 Afterward, your surgeon will wipe away the marks made beforehand.
-If excessive swelling happens (which is very common) your surgeon will apply a cold pack to your face to help reduce it.
+If there is excessive swelling (which is very common), your surgeon will place a cold pack on your face to reduce it.

 And that's it!
-Hardly a surgery, isn't it?
-The entire process can take between thirty minutes to an hour to complete.
+Hardly an operation, is it?
+The whole procedure can take between thirty minutes and an hour to complete.

 2. Recovery Time

-One of the best things about dermal fillers is the virtually nonexistent recovery period.
+One of the best features of dermal fillers is the virtually non-existent recovery time.

-As we mentioned above, fat transfer injections may result in puffiness for several days.
-With other filler types, redness or swelling may occur but will disappear within two days at most.
+As we mentioned earlier, fat transfer injections may cause swelling for a few days.
+With other fillers, there may be redness or swelling, but this disappears within a maximum of two days.
 There is no downtime immediately after the procedure.

-In some cases, you may be prescribed an ointment to use after the surgery.
+In some cases, you will be prescribed an ointment to use after the procedure.

-Like any procedure, the risk of side effects is indeed possible, though they are very few and far between.
+As with any cosmetic procedure, the risk of side effects is indeed possible, but they are very few and far between.
 Typical side effects of dermal fillers include:

 - Excessive swelling

 However, you shouldn't let those scare you off.
-A quality licensed plastic surgeon will ensure that the utmost care is taken to prevent any adverse side effects during recovery.
+A good, licensed cosmetic doctor will ensure that any unwanted side effects are avoided during recovery.

-Because of this, injections will likely need to be administered several times a year.
-However, the longevity of fillers isn't an exact science.
-You may need to get another injection several months after the first, or your results may last a full year.
+For this reason, injections will probably need to be administered 1-2 times a year.
+That said, the longevity of fillers is not an exact science.
+You may need to get another injection in a few months or your results may last for a whole year.